Soil Conditioners Market Size and Share

 By Crop Type: Cereals retain scale, fruits and vegetables escalate

-Cereals commanded 34% of the Soil Conditioners market size in 2024 as growers seek yield stability across vast acreage.
+Cereals accounted for 34% of the soil conditioners market size in 2024, as growers seek yield stability across vast acreage.
 Organic amendments can raise soil organic matter by 69% and microbial biomass by 11% in cereal systems.
 This re-energises soils prone to monoculture fatigue and nutrient mining.
-Meanwhile, the high-value fruits and vegetables segment is forecast to grow 9.40% annually to 2030, reinforced by quality premiums linked to taste, shelf life, and appearance.
+Meanwhile, the high-value fruits and vegetables segment is forecast to grow at a rate of 9.40% annually to 2030, driven by quality premiums associated with taste, shelf life, and appearance.

 By Formulation: Dry formats lead, liquids gather momentum

-Liquid conditioners, however, are rising at a 10% CAGR to 2030, driven by fertigation and hydroponic systems demanding rapid assimilation.
+Liquid conditioners, however, are projected to rise at a 10% CAGR to 2030, driven by the demand for rapid assimilation from fertigation and hydroponic systems.
 Potassium humate liquids, exemplified by LIQHUMUS Liquid 18, have shown enhanced root elongation and stress resilience in leafy greens.
-Ultra-low pH acidifiers like Absolute Acid 1-0-0 balance alkaline irrigation water in arid zones, extending the Soil Conditioners market reach to saline-affected geographies.
+Ultra-low pH acidifiers, such as Absolute Acid 1-0-0, balance alkaline irrigation water in arid zones, extending the reach of the soil conditioners market to saline-affected geographies.

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.